Prizes and awards

 No hay anuncios

-This year's special award has gone to Carles Vilarrubí, president of ACGN since 2016, who passed away at the end of the year.
+This year's special award has been given to Carles Vilarrubí, president of the ACGN since 2016, who passed away at the end of the year.
 Vilarrubí was the architect of a significant transformation of the institution and its consolidation as a national benchmark for Catalan gastronomy.
-“There are people who understand institutions as an expression of representation, and there are those who understand them as a form of service to the country.
-Carles Vilarrubí undoubtedly belonged to this second way of exercising public and institutional responsibility,” say ACGN.
-Vilarrubí was succeeded by Joan Font Torrent, who was already serving as vice-president.
+"There are people who understand institutions as an expression of representation, and there are those who understand them as a form of service to the country.
+Carles Vilarrubí undoubtedly belonged to this second way of exercising public and institutional responsibility," they say from the ACGN.
+Vilarrubí was replaced by Joan Font Torrent, who was already serving as vice-president, and who announced that from now on, the award will bear his name.